GRESB/cel-javascript/README.md

-# CEL Interpreter and Parser Library for TypeScript
+# CELJS

-This library provides an interpreter and parser for evaluating Common Expression Language (CEL) expressions in TypeScript projects.
+Parser and evaluator for CEL in JavaScript using ANTLR4 This library provides parser and evaluator for Common Expression Language (CEL) expressions in Javascript and Typescript projects.
 CEL is a language developed by Google that allows for safe and fast evaluation of expressions in a wide variety of applications, such as policy engines, rule engines, and more.

 ## Features